How to start a pickle business: from brine to brand

 With your cost per jar figured out, you can set your prices.
 A standard wholesale markup is 100%, which doubles your cost.
 In our example, a $2.50 cost per jar would lead to a $5.00 wholesale price.
 This gives you a 50% gross profit margin.

-Retailers then add their own markup, usually 50-100%, meaning your pickles might sell for $7.50 to $10.00.
+Retailers then add their own markup, usually 50 to 100%, meaning your pickles might sell for $7.50 to $10.00.
 If you use premium ingredients or have a unique flavor, you can aim for the higher end of that range.
-Don't just compete on being the cheapest.
+Do not compete only on being the cheapest.

 Here are 4 immediate steps to take: